General Notes on Courses

 |ENGL2903||Literature of the Abyss (O)||3 ch (3C) [W]|

 |ENGL2909||International Film History (Cross-Listed: FILM 2909)||3 ch (3C) [W]|

 This course introduces students to major stages in the development of film as an international art.
 Topics include: Silent Cinema, German Expressionism, Soviet Montage, Classical Hollywood, Italian Neorealism and Modernism, French New Wave, Japanese New Wave, British New Wave, Australian New Wave, Experimental Cinema, Cinema Novo, New German Cinema, Postcolonial Cinema, Bollywood, the New Hollywood, American Independent Cinema, Dogme 95, and others.
-Note: Students who already have credit for ENGL 3194 cannot obtain credit for ENGL 2909 or FILM 2909 .
+NOTE: Students can obtain credit for only one of ENGL 3194, ENGL 2909, and FILM 2909.

 |ENGL3010||History of the English Language (O) (Cross-Listed: LING 3010)||6 ch (3C) [W]|